-- 1. That the Commission hereby approves the calculation of Rider EE as filed by DEC and revised in the supplemental testimony and exhibits of witness Miller and the supplemental exhibits of witness Barnes, and the resulting billing factors as set forth in Miller Supplemental Exhibit 1 and Maness Exhibit I, to go into effect for the rate period January 1, 2016, through December 31, 2016, subject to appropriate true-ups in future cost recovery proceedings consistent with the Sub 831 Order, the Sub 1032 Order, and other relevant orders of the Commission. - 2.
-That DEC shall work with the Public Staff to prepare a joint notice to customers of the rate changes ordered by the Commission in this docket and the Company shall file such proposed customer notice for Commission approval as soon as practicable.
+1. That the Commission hereby approves the calculation of Rider EE as filed by DEC and revised in the Supplemental Testimony and Exhibits of Carolyn Miller and the Supplemental Exhibits of Conitsha Barnes, and the resulting billing factors as set forth in Miller Supplemental Exhibit 1 and Maness Exhibit I, to go into effect for the rate period January 1, 2016, through December 31, 2016, subject to appropriate true-ups in future cost recovery proceedings consistent with the Sub 831 Order, the Sub 1032 Order, and other relevant orders of the Commission.

+2. That DEC shall work with the Public Staff to prepare a proposed Notice to Customers of the rate changes approved herein.
+Within 30 days from the date of this Order, the Company shall file said notice and the proposed time for service of such notice for Commission approval.

-- 3. That the Company shall incorporate the recommendations made by Public Staff witness Floyd into future EM&V reports filed with the Commission in subsequent DSM/EE rider proceedings. - 4.
-That in its next proceeding, the Company shall address in testimony and exhibits any adjustments to the EM&V for the Smart Energy Now Pilot and the Specialty Bulb measures in the Energy Efficient Appliance and Devices program, as well as how these adjustments, if any, affect the EMF and program impacts. - 5.
-That DEC shall continue to use its Collaborative to work with stakeholders and discuss program offerings that could reduce the number of opt-outs. - 6.
-That the specific recommendations made by witness Allred regarding new programs or enhancements to existing programs shall be considered by the Collaborative.
+3. That the Company should incorporate the recommendations made by Public Staff witness Floyd into future EM&V reports filed with the Commission in subsequent DSM/EE rider proceedings.

+4. In the next proceeding, the Company should address in testimony and exhibits any adjustments to the EM&V for the Smart Energy Now Pilot and the Specialty Bulb measures in the Energy Efficiency Appliance and Devices program, as well as how these adjustments, if any, affect the EMF and program impacts.

+5. That the Collaborative should continue to discuss program offerings that could reduce the number of opt-outs.

+6. That the specific recommendations made by Mr. Allred regarding new programs or enhancements to existing programs should be considered by the Collaborative.